 Budget Execution Documents (BEDs).
-Annual documents required to be submitted not later than November of the previous year, which contain the agencies' targets and plans, for financial, physical, disbursement, and procurement for the current year.
+Annual documents containing the agencies' targets and plans, for financial, physical, disbursement, and procurement for the current year, prescribed to be submitted pursuant to the annual fund release guidelines

-- 1. BED No. 1 (Financial Plan) Contains the estimated obligation program for the budget year broken down by quarter; and current year obligations (actual obligations as of September 30 and estimated obligation for October to December). - 2.
-BED No. 2 (Physical Plan) Comprises the physical targets for the budget year broken down by quarter, and current year accomplishment

-(actual accomplishment as of September 30 and projected accomplishments for October to December).
+- 1. BED No. 1 (Financial Plan) contains the estimated quarterly obligation program for the budget year, and current year obligations (actual obligations as of September 30 and estimated obligations for October to December).
+It serves as the financial overall plan of the department/agency/OU, covering the estimated obligations and expenditures consistent with the approved budget level, to guide scheduling release of allotment orders. - 2.
+BED No. 2 (Physical Plan) comprises the physical targets for the budget year broken down by quarter, and current year accomplishment (actual accomplishment as of September 30 and projected accomplishments for October to December).
+It serves as the overall physical of plan the department/agency/OU, identifying the performance indicators and targets for major programs under Operations aligned with the Administration's priorities, and for other projects considering milestones per project profile, consistent with the approved budget level. - 3.
+BED No. 3 (Monthly Disbursement Program (MDP) - consists of projected monthly disbursement requirements for the budget year by type of disbursement authority, e.g., Notice of Cash Allocation

-3. BED No. 3 (Monthly Disbursement Program (MDP)) - Consists of projected monthly disbursement requirements for the budget year by type of disbursement authority, e.g., Notice of Cash Allocation (NCA), Cash Disbursement Ceiling (CDC), Non-Cash Availment Authority (NCAA) and Tax Remittance Advice (TRA).
+(NCA), Cash Disbursement Ceiling (CDC), Non-Cash Availment Authority (NCAA) and Tax Remittance Advice (TRA).